oauthstuff/draft-oauth-rar/main.md

    * added `authorization_details` token request parameter and discussion on authorization details comparison
    * added `privileges` field to authorization details (to align with GNAP)
    * added IANA text and changed metadata parameter names
-   * added text about use of machine-readable type schemas, e.g JSON Schema
+   * added text about use of machine-readable type schemas, e.g. JSON Schema
    * added text on how authorization details are determined for access token issued with token response
    * added token error response and further error conditions to authorization error response